Language and Literacy Studies

 - 12 additional hours related to your program of study from other programs in Curriculum and Instruction, selected with your program area advisor

 Coursework should be completed within 6 years of advancing to candidacy.
-You may choose from the options below:
+You may choose from the following:

 - EDC 385G Sociolinguistics in Research and Teaching